cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 representation.
 Examples of relational plots in Seaborn are `relplot` `lineplot` and `scatterplot`.

-It is simple to create a relational plot.
-A hued line plot can be created easily with Seaborn.
+It is simple to create a relational plot with Seaborn:

 ```python
 sns.relplot( x=months , y=photos)